seed-labs/seed-emulator/README.md

 ### Graphing

-Serval classes of the simulator offer graphing options to convert the topologies to graphs.
+Serval classes of the emulator offer graphing options to convert the topologies to graphs.
 These classes are:

 - `AutonomousSystem` offers the following graphs:
     - Layer 2 connections of the current AS.